dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

                 case sensitivity is tracked for 9.0 by ... https://github.com/dotnet/aspnetcore/issues/25152 -->

-For a standalone client app, you can set the environment manually via [start configuration](#set-the-client-side-environment-via-startup-configuration) or the [`blazor-environment` header](#set-the-client-side-environment-via-header).
+For a standalone Blazor WebAssembly app, you can set the environment manually via [start configuration](#set-the-client-side-environment-via-blazor-startup-configuration) or the [`blazor-environment` header](#set-the-client-side-environment-via-header).

 For a server-side app, set the environment via an `ASPNETCORE_ENVIRONMENT` app setting in Azure: